As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Identify Real Labradorite Stone?

 Real labradorite is easily identifiable.
 As all the natural mineral material is hard, dense, and heavy, unlike artificial polymer imitations.

-Real labradorite stone can be identified due to its hardness: it cannot be scratched by a cooper and steel needle.
+Real labradorite stone can be identified due to its hardness: it cannot be scratched by a copper and steel needle.
 Real labradorite stays inert and doesn’t glow under UV light.
 Real labradorite is usually cut en cabochon with a high dome.
-It can have one color of effect or a rainbow of colors in one sample.
+It can have one color effect or a rainbow of colors in one sample.

 TIP: Chisel is one of the best tools for digging labradorites in the nature.
 But what kind of chisel to use?
 Find out the main differences between rock and cold chisels in the article below:

 Rock Chisel vs. Cold Chisel: What’s the Difference?

 How to Spot Fake Labradorite?

 The increasing popularity of labradorite has led to the creation of fake gemstones.
 It’s important for the Customer to be able to distinguish real labradorite from fake ones.